Arthritis and Joint Pain: What You Should Know

 What Causes Hip Pain and What Are the Symptoms?

-Hip pain can result from different sources.
+Hip joint pain can result from different sources.
 Some of the most common include:

 • Sports injuries such as muscle strains or labral tears.